Buying a metal detector

 Links from Amazon and Zeejuu

 Buying a metal detector is not the easiest, as there are a lot to choose from.
 It’s easy to get lost in the jungle of machines.
 But we will look at some ideas that make it a little easier to buy Metal Detector so that you can get started on your treasure hunt.
-Today there is a lot of bootleg machines of well-known brand detectors, so it is best to buy from a renowned supplier and a well-known brand.
+Today, there are many bootleg machines of well-known brand detectors, so it is best to buy from a renowned supplier and a well-known brand.
 If you buy a brand name detector, you have a 2-5 years guarantee, and there are spare parts to get if you need them.
 If you are unlucky to buy a lousy bootleg detector, you might lose interest in the hobby, and that would be a shame.

 Metal detector best buy